mellgit/someuser/README.md

 # someuser

-This repository provides a basic example of a CRUD service that interacts with various types of databases:
+This repository provides a basic example of a CRUD service(http, grpc) that interacts with various types of databases:
 - PostgreSQL
 - MongoDB
 - Redis